1989 Pacific typhoon season: Typhoon Judy

-Tropical Depression 12W (Miling)
+Tropical Depression 12W (Luming)

 TD 12W developed out of an active monsoon trough and moved westward for the duration of its existence, never attaining tropical storm status due to high wind shear.
 After the tropical depression moved over northern Taiwan, The low-level center decoupled from the mid-level center in the Taiwan Strait, and advisories were discontinued.

 Between July 26 and 30, heavy rains fell across parts of Taiwan, resulting in deadly floods.
 At least 16 people perished while 2 others were reported missing.
 Sixty-three homes were destroyed and forty-two others were damaged by the floods.
 Nearly 1,000 ha of farmland were inundated, resulting in $31.78 million in losses.
 Infrastructural damage across the country amounted to $15.74 million.
 In the wake of the floods, the Government of Taiwan pledged to provide relief funds to those left homeless and family of the deceased.

-Severe Tropical Storm Ken–Lola
+Severe Tropical Storm Ken–Lola (Miling)

 The monsoon trough spawned a tropical depression on July 29.
 Poorly organized, it moved quickly northeastward and became a tropical storm on July 30.
 Operationally, Tropical Storm Ken continued northeastward with the rest of the convection, with Tropical Storm Lola forming further westward, but the ill-defined circulation actually continued westward, leading to one storm with two names.
 Ken–Lola turned to the southwest, stalling before heading northwest again.
 Ken–Lola reached a peak of 65 mi/h winds before hitting eastern China on August 3, causing little damage as it slowly dissipated until August 7.
 Ken–Lola shows the troubles of tracking poorly organized systems.
 A more recent example is Tropical Depression 32W/33W in 1995.

 Heavy rains associated with Tropical Storm Ken–Lola affected much of Japan as it meandered south of the country for several days.
 In Tokyo, the storm produced 195 mm of rain, leading to several mudslides and flash flooding.
 Areas along the Kanda River were inundated after the river overflowed its banks.
 At least nine people were killed in and around Tokyo while seventeen others were reported missing.
+Agricultural damage in Tokushima prefecture were ¥17.5 billion (US$127 million).
+Losses in the fishing industry were ¥100 million (US$725,000).

-Striking the Chinese coastline near Shanghai, rains from Tropical Storm Ken–Lola caused the Huangpu River to rise above its warning level; however, no damage was reported.
+Striking the Chinese coastline near Shanghai, rains from Tropical Storm Ken–Lola caused the Huangpu River to rise above its warning level; damages were estimated to be at 4 million RMB (US$1.07 million).

 Typhoon Mac

 Moving around the northeast side of Ken–Lola, and then an upper tropospheric cyclone, Mac moved along a wide northwest arc before settling on a north-northwest track into Japan as a typhoon on August 6, dissipating over Sakhalin Island on August 8.
+Mac flooded 5,063 homes, destroyed 159 homes, killed 15 people, and injured 26 more.
+Damage to forestry in Saitama prefecture was ¥250 million (US$1.81 million).